harshraj11584/Numerical_Analysis/README.md

 ## 4. Matrix Inversion
   - O(n^3) Algorithm.
   - Prints the inverse of the matrix if it is invertible, 'INVALID' otherwise.
-Also handles NaN exceptions.
+Also handles 0 pivot and NaN exceptions.
   ### Dependencies: E